eemelierkheikki/A-B-test-on-a-mobile-game/README.md

-A/B test to study retention of a mobile game called Cookie Cats
+A/B test to study retention on a mobile game called Cookie Cats